hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

 Direct Method (DM)
 ----------

-DM adopts model-based approach to estimate the cumulative distribution function.
+DM adopts a model-based approach to estimate the cumulative distribution function.

 .. math::